keenanhi/keenanhi.github.io/blog/about/_posts/2016-12-01-What-Is-Mastering.md

 ### Step 4 - Translation

-The next step is making sure your music sound great everywhere, or making it **translate** well to various electrical and acoustical environments.
+The next step is making sure your music sound great everywhere, or making it **translate** well to different  environments.
 Sure, your mix sounds good in the studio - but how does it sound in a car?
 Over the radio?
 As an MP3?
 On Spotify?
 On vinyl?
 On headphones?
 On cheap laptop speakers?

 This is a vital stage of mastering that is - again - completely lost with cheap services and auto-"mastering" software... noticing a theme here?